-All of these holiday cookie recipes will hold up in the mail — we recommend wrapping them in a paper in a cookie box and then placing the cookie box in a shipping container — except the lace cookie and the meringues, which are best within a few days of being baked.
+You’ll want to master how to mail holiday cookies so they don’t break in transport and the key is good packing.
+All of these holiday cookie recipes are sturdy enough to hold up in the mail except the lace cookie and the meringues, which are best within a few days of being baked.

 From tried-and-true crowd-pleasers to creative twists, gluten-free and vegan to classics remade, here are more than twenty holiday cookie recipes worth the effort!